Bulletin #2418, Potato Facts: Late Blight Prediction in Maine

 By Steven B. Johnson, Ph.D., Extension Crops Specialist

 Potato late blight is one of the most destructive foliar diseases on potatoes and has been reported for more than 150 years.
 Few plant diseases result in the widespread misery and despair produced by potato late blight.
 Potato late blight is caused by Phytophthora infestans; a fungus-like organism that overseasons in infected tubers, cull piles, and in infected volunteer plants.

 Potato late blight is a community disease and continues to pose a threat.
 All potato growers should monitor their fields continually for this disease.
 The main sources of initial inoculum are cull piles or infected seed.
 The most effective — as well as a cost-effective — way to control this disease is through control of initial inoculum.
 For this reason, growers should give careful attention to all sources of inoculum including seed, cull piles, rock piles, and other sources of volunteer potatoes.
 The ability of the pathogen to travel long distances dictates that a protectant spray program is needed.

-Late blight control in Maine depends on proper application—timing, rate, and coverage—of protectant materials.
+Late blight control in Maine depends on the proper application—timing, rate, and coverage—of protectant materials.
 The use of predictive models can permit late blight control with fewer, timelier chemical applications, which will help control costs and reduce chemical inputs to the environment.

 Assessing the Potential for Late Blight